precondition/precondition.github.io/_posts/2020-11-01-home-row-mods.md

 In the case of a keyboard shortcut such as `KC_DLR` (which is merely an alias for `S(KC_4)`) or `ALGR(KC_COMMA)` or a shortcut involving more than one modifier such as `S(A(KC_2))`, all the applied modifiers to the tapped key will be stripped, and you'll end up with only the unmodified basic keycode upon tapping the mod-tap.
 Although the holding function will still function exactly as expected.
 Thus, tapping `MT(MOD_LALT, KC_DLR)` will produce "4" on an US QWERTY keyboard and tapping `RCTL_T(S(A(KC_2)))` will produce "2" instead of "€" on US MacOS.

 As for custom keycodes/macros, the output you'll get will be dependant on the position of the custom keycode in your `custom_keycodes` enum and the amount of enabled quantum keycodes.
 The value of `SAFE_RANGE` is determined by the `quantum_keycodes` enum found in `qmk_firmware/quantum/quantum_keycodes.h`.
-Enabling features such `KEY_LOCK_ENABLE` and `FAUXCLICKY_ENABLE` in `rules.mk` will activate additional quantum keycodes and push up the value of `SAFE_RANGE`.

 The very first custom keycode/macro in the enum is always assigned to `SAFE_RANGE`.
 Trying to use it in a mod-tap may produce `KC_ENTER` on tap.
 The next custom keycode in your enum (which will be assigned the value of `SAFE_RANGE+1`), against all odds, will *not* produce your expected macro when tapped in the context of a mod-tap but instead may emit the `KC_ESCAPE` keycode.
 And on it goes down the [list of keycodes], *generally* starting from the punctuation block.
 In this situation given as an example,`SAFE_RANGE+5` will produce `KC_EQUAL`, et cetera, when casted down to `uint8_t`.